Cost Saving Strategies: The Rise of Demand Management

 Typically, clients look to their travel management company (TMC) to leverage preferred partnerships to drive savings.

 Identifying policy leakage is another common cost saving measure.
-Despite your TMC and organisation’s efforts to keep traveler booking within policy, some bookings still go astray, with travelers booking through their own preferred channel or choice of supplier.
+Despite your TMC and organisation’s efforts to keep traveller booking within policy, some bookings still go astray, with travellers booking through their own preferred channel or choice of supplier.
 When this happens, gaps start to appear in your data and your reporting abilities.